telerik/blazor-docs/components/grid/loading-animation.md

 ## Show LoaderContainer on Initial Load

-The Grid will not display a loading animation during its initial rendering and data load.
+The Grid does not display a loading animation during its initial rendering and data load.
 The component cannot know when or even if data will be provided to it, especially when using the Grid `Data` parameter.
-Initial automatic loading sign can either show indefinitely, or it could prevent the user from altering any saved Grid state (such as changing filters).
+An initial automatic loading sign can either show indefinitely, or it could prevent the user from altering any saved Grid state (such as changing filters).

 If you want to display a loading animation on initial load, you can use a [LoaderContainer component]({%slug loadercontainer-overview%}).
 See the example below or the [Grid Loading Animation Live Demo](https://demos.telerik.com/blazor-ui/grid/loading-animation).

 ## Example